 My sincere thanks go to the multidisciplinary team* who believed in this project, who supported me, who helped me and who collaborated with me on a voluntary basis over these two years.
 These people have made a fundamental contribution to the realization of this project.

-A special THANK YOU to the French company MV Industrie for its invaluable advice.
+A special THANK YOU to the French company MV Industrie for its invaluable advice in the construction of the ajustable support on wheels.

 And let's not forget all the other people who have helped me in one way or another with this project.💚